craftlab logo

 • Continued growth of other functional beverages such as kombucha, mineral water, and herbal infusions will further shrink shelf space for craft beer options.

 Alcohol producers should take note of this latest beverage-industry trend and keep an eye out for cannabis-infused beverage news in the coming months and years.
-Whether you see it as an opportunity to diversify your offerings or competition for shelf space, by all accounts we will be seeing more of these beverages in the coming years.
+Whether you see it as an opportunity to diversify your offerings or competition for shelf space, by all accounts, we will be seeing more of these beverages in the coming years.

 powered by